 Many ESXi workloads present opportunities for sharing memory across virtual machines.

 For example, several virtual machines might be running instances of the same guest operating system, have the same applications or components loaded, or contain common data.
-In such cases, ESXi systems use a proprietary transparent page-sharing technique to eliminate redundant copies of memory pages.
-With memory sharing, a workload running in virtual machines often consumes less memory than it might when running on physical machines.
+In such cases, ESXi systems use a proprietary transparent page-sharing technique to securely eliminate redundant copies of memory pages.
+With memory sharing, a workload running in virtual machines often consumes less memory than it would when running on physical machines.
 As a result, higher levels of overcommitment can be supported efficiently.